MutabilityDetector/MutabilityDetector4FindBugs/README.md

 MutabilityDetector4FindBugs
 ===========================

-Mutability Detector via the eclipse plugin FindBugs!
+Run Mutability Detector during a FindBugs analysis to check all your classes annotated with @Immutable.